NYC 2017 - 2019.

 The treasures and the walk in the city speaks for its self, we could pick up 1600 cans and bottles on a regular day, translating to 80 dollars; and a possibility to make up to 100 to 150 dollars on a warm and sunny day, where people tend to drink more.

-Other families could earn up to 300 dollars per day by collecting five times a week and with a good organization.
+Other families could earn up to 300 dollars per day by collecting five times a week and with a good organisation.

 With the help of Jose for the main advices, and the stories of the other canners, the guide enriched and close to finalisation.

 I would like to spread this guide on the streets, translate it into Spanish and Chinese, and other languages if possible, and really put it the out there.
-I think it is also to have a version were it would only be photography, a bit like the IKEA guides, they are universal because there are very few, if no words..
-It would be very simple but simple enough to be understood by everybody and buy showing how much you can collect i hope it can motivate some to start the process.
+I think it is also to have a version were it would only be photography, a bit like the IKEA guide s,universal as they have very few, if no words..
+Very simple.. simple enough to be understood by everybody and buy showing how much you can collect i hope it can motivate some to start the process.

 If executed well, the project accomplishes two core objectives.